 Today, marketing is essential.
 But it can also seem complicated, expensive, and overwhelming.
 How can you add yet another round of duties to your team’s already packed-full plate?

 The good news is, developing a comprehensive marketing plan for your school doesn’t have to consume all your resources.
 Private school marketing can actually help you consolidate all your efforts and streamline the path ahead.
 It can also help you move to the next stage in the Enrollment Management COVID-19 Response Curve.
 You just have to take it step-by-step, or piece by piece, and pretty soon the parts will come together to create an organized, strategic whole.
 And using specific digital channels, like your website or social media, can help you connect with your audience like never before.

 The most important part is simply to begin.
 You have to begin creating a marketing plan wherever you’re at and do what you can to make the biggest impact with your available time and resources.

-Here is some useful advice, plus five steps to creating a private school marketing plan that yields results:
+Here is some useful advice, plus six steps to creating a private school marketing plan that yields results:

 Can Small Admissions Teams Afford to Have a Marketing Plan?